JaCoby Jones

-JaCoby Mylon Jones (born May 10, 1992) is an American professional baseball center fielder who is a free agent.
-He previously played in Major League Baseball (MLB) for the Detroit Tigers from 2016 to 2021.
+JaCoby Mylon Jones (born May 10, 1992) is an American former professional baseball center fielder.
+He played in Major League Baseball (MLB) for the Detroit Tigers from 2016 to 2021.
 Prior to playing professionally, Jones attended Louisiana State University (LSU) and played college baseball for the LSU Tigers.

 Amateur career

 Jones grew up in Richton, Mississippi.
 He attended Richton High School, where he starred for his school's baseball team.
 In 2009, he was an Aflac All American and an Under Armour All American.
 During his senior year in 2010, he was named Mississippi High School Player of the Year.
 He was also named the Louisville Slugger Mississippi Player of the Year.
 Jones was also a 2nd Team All American in 2010.
 Jones is the all-time career hit leader in the state of Mississippi.
 Jones was a four time All-state selection in high school and was also a 1st Team All-District.
 He was a Wendy’s High School Heisman in Mississippi recipient.
 Jones was then drafted in the 19th round of the 2010 MLB draft straight out of high school, but chose to go to LSU.
 He then enrolled at Louisiana State University (LSU), and played college baseball for the LSU Tigers baseball team as a second baseman.
 As a freshman with the Tigers, Jones had a .338 batting average, four home runs and 32 runs batted in.
 He was named to the All-Southeastern Conference (SEC)'s freshman team and a freshman All-American.

 As a sophomore, the Tigers tried to play Jones in center field, but moved him back to second base.
 He batted .252 on the season.
 In 2012, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League, where he was champion of the Home Run Derby.
 As a junior, Jones batted .294 with six home runs in 59 games, and was named to the All-SEC second team.